 We hope to post housing assignments the week prior to arrival.
 We appreciate in advance your graciousness around housing assignments, as there are many factors we need to consider in order to design our residential plan.
-All students will be assigned to single rooms for Quarter 2, unless specific arrangements have been requested and approved in advance.
-Housing will be done by upperclass students and underclass students, with our gender-inclusive dormitory open to all grades.
+In Quarter 3, boarding students will be housed in singles, doubles, and triples based on artistic need and grade level.
+Please reach out to Dean of Students Melissa Cassel at email@example.com with any questions or concerns.

 ALL FAMILIES MUST SECURE A LOCAL GUARDIAN/RELATIVE WHO AGREES TO COME TO CAMPUS TO COLLECT ANY STUDENT WHO TESTS POSITIVE FOR COVID-19 WITHIN EIGHT HOURS OF NOTIFICATION.